cferrentino/phl-energy-benchmarking-data/README.md

 ## Energy Benchmarking Data

-Data submitted as part of the City of Philadelphia's building energy benchmarking requirements.
-It currently includes all benchmarked municipal buildings in Philadelphia based on information contributed by the City of Philadelphia Mayor's Office of Sustainability.
+Data compiled as part of the City of Philadelphia's building energy management and in coordination with the City's benchmarking requirements.
+It currently includes data for CY 2011 for all benchmarked municipal buildings in Philadelphia based on information contributed by the City of Philadelphia Mayor's Office of Sustainability.

 Fields included
 * FACILITY_DESCRIPTION